 Associate Professor Alejandro Dominguez-Garcia

-, William L. Everitt Scholar, is a member of the Power and Energy Systems group where his main area of focus is system reliability theory and control.
+, William L. Everitt Faculty Scholar Award, is a member of the Power and Energy Systems group where his main area of focus is system reliability theory and control.
 He researches renewable-based generation into the grid, coming up with distributed control approaches to efficiently source power from distributed energy sources, and finding ways to keep tabs on the health of power systems and alert operators when events that might disrupt system operations occur.
 He has received the NSF CAREER award in 2010 and the IEEE Young Engineer Award in 2012 for his contributions to his field.

 Assistant Professor Songbin Gong